 A controller gives you direct control over the most important camera settings (e.g., Pan, Tilt, Zoom, Focus, White Balance).
 You can access all other settings through the OSD Menu of the camera using the controller.

-Connecting the camera to a local network

-The camera(s) can be connected via a serial connection to USB, HDMI, SDI, RS-232, RS-485, or via a LAN Ethernet connection.
+The camera(s) can be connected via a serial connection to USB, RS-232, RS-485, or via a LAN Ethernet connection.
 Each of these options is described below.

-Connecting via USB, HDMI or SDI
+Connecting via USB